 For more information visit our Microblading service and portfolio page.

-Is it tattooing?
+Microblading is tattooing.
+Fact.
 With the sudden popularity and media attention to the term microblading, many are led to believe microblading is not a tattoo process.
-Permanent cosmetics, micropigmentation, dermal implantation, microblading/microstroking, eyebrow embroidery, and long-time/long-lasting makeup, are all different names for the same procedure – cosmetic tattooing.
+Permanent cosmetics, micropigmentation, dermal implantation, microblading/microstroking, 3-D eyebrows, eyebrow embroidery, and long-time/long-lasting makeup, are all different names for the same procedure – cosmetic tattooing.
 Any time color is placed into the skin with any device, it is a tattoo process as defined by many well informed regulators, the medical community, and dictionary sources.
 Denying this process is a tattoo can be problematic for those who would, for religious or other personal reasons, normally refuse to have a tattoo.

 Is a blade being used to perform the microblading tattoo procedure?
 Microblading is performed with a grouping or configuration of needles affixed to a handle to manually create lines that resemble eyebrow hairs.
 Manual methods of tattooing have been used through the ages, and the tools have gone through changes over time from pre-historic sharpened stones to the hand tool devices currently being used.
 An actual scalpel or cutting-type blade should not be used under any circumstances as these are considered medical devices and cannot legitimately be used for this process.
 Any hand tool device (i.e., both handle and attached needles) used for microblading should be pre-sterilized and fully disposable.